Flight-Free-UK/flight_free_uk_website/source/posts_travel/bath-to-brittany-with-bikes.html.markdown

 ---
 ![](/images/uploads/brittany-bikes-sheijltjes.jpg "'Voie Verte' (greenway) cycle route in Brittany")

 ### We’re a non-car family and own a longtail cargo bike for daily trips, shopping etc.

-##### A longtail cargo bike has an extended section behind the rider for two or three children and/or luggage and ours is electric.
+##### A longtail cargo bike has an extended section behind the rider for two or three children and/or luggage, and ours is electric.

 Our children are five and eight years old and we frequently ride our bikes together.
 We’ve dreamt about taking bikes with us abroad for a little while now, so for our holiday last summer we looked at ferry ports that we could easily get to by train from Bath.
 Portsmouth was the obvious choice, with a direct train connection.